SummerSlam (2012): Main event matches

 The World Heavyweight Championship was on the line next with Sheamus defending his title against Alberto Del Rio.
 Rodriguez threw a shoe to Del Rio, but Sheamus caught it instead and hit Del Rio with it.
 He then executed an Irish Curse on Del Rio and pinned him to retain the championship, but Del Rio had his foot on the ropes, which should have resulted in a rope break, but referee Mike Chioda didn't see that and thus allowed Sheamus to retain his title.

-The next match was for the WWE Tag Team Championship between R-Truth and Kofi Kingston and the number one contenders The Prime Time Players.
-Kofi got rid of Titus O'Neil with a flying body press outside of the ring.
-Inside of the ring, R-Truth performed the Lie Detector on Darren Young to get the win.
+The next match was for the WWE Tag Team Championship between R-Truth and Kofi Kingston and the number one contenders The Prime Time Players (Darren Young and Titus O'Neil).
+Kingston got rid of O'Neil with a flying body press outside of the ring.
+Inside of the ring, R-Truth performed the Lie Detector on Young to get the win.

-A Triple threat match was up next, which saw CM Punk defending his WWE Championship against John Cena and Big Show.
+A triple threat match was up next, which saw CM Punk defending his WWE Championship against John Cena and Big Show.
 Big Show dominated the match, but Cena and Punk were able to eventually wear him down.
 Punk trapped Big Show's head in a Koji clutch while Cena put Big Show in the STF, which caused Big Show to submit.
 Because of the confusion over who won the match, AJ Lee came to the ring and restarted the match.
 Cena was able to execute the Attitude Adjustment on Big Show.
 Punk however, then tossed Cena out of the ring and pinned Big Show to get the win and keep the title.